WTFBlaze/WTFBlaze/README.md

 - 🌱 I’m currently learning **Large Language Models**

 - ⛔ Do not ask me about **VRChat.
-I'm retired from modding & playing that game.**
+I'm not going to help you with anything.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">